mozilla/inclusion/code-of-conduct-enforcement/FAQ - Contributor.md

 2. Reinstatement outline.
 This is very dependent on the individual, and the violation - but is used to describe what a return to participation at Mozilla will look like.
 There may be some permenant bans from certain channels, tools or events - but primarily this is about confirming reinstatement.
 3. Welcome Back.
 Setting this person up for success.

+A CPG onboarding takes between 1/2 an hour to an hour, so we always set aside 1 hour.
+We use Vidyo, Google Hangouts, Skype, Telegram, or IRC depending on the preference and technology access of the individual.

 ### In some portions of the Consequence Ladder, there's this requirement: " no interaction with people involved, including unsoclicited interaction with those enforcing the guidelines", what does that mean exactly?

 Because the CPG outlines guidance for expected and not-tolerated behaviors in our community, chances are a violation has interfered with someone's ability to feel safe, empowered, and included in an interaction with you.
 This also includes those who witness negative interactions.